 1. Wooden & Bamboo Scaffolding

 Wooden scaffolding is used almost everywhere and it’s more common outside of North America and Europe.
-Pre-cut lumber was the most common type of scaffolding until steel, and the fabrication of materials became much more affordable.
+Pre-cut lumber was the most common type of scaffold until steel, and the fabrication of materials became much more affordable.

 China is home to 500 species of bamboo, which is 40% of all known species in the world.
 But in most of China, bamboo has largely fallen out of use as a construction material because of safety concerns.
 Builders favor aluminum and Spar Steel, which they see as higher quality.